 The retinoid X receptor (RXR) is a vitamin A receptor that often partners with other important receptors inside the cells.
 As a result, it has several important roles in energy production, immune responses, development and skin health.

-Factors That Activate Retinoid X Receptors
+Types of Retinoid X Receptors

 RXRs Help with Immune System Function